ewheeler/rapidsms-thousand-days/README.rst

    Postnatal care appointment reminders
    Growth monitoring and analysis
    Arbitrary exploration of patient data
+   API for accessing patient information
+   Simple exporting of data formatted for csv, html, json, R, or SAS

 Below you will find basic setup instructions for the thousand